JimHokanson/blog/blog/2020/2020_04_Power_Of_Pairs/readme.md

 </figcaption>
 </figure>

-Switching to a paired test gets us a large reduction in the sample size, from 34 to 10 samples!
+Switching to paired testing gets us a large reduction in the sample size, from 34 to 10 samples!
 If you don't think about it for too long, it seems almost magical.
 But in retrospect it is a bit surprising that the parameters are "exactly the same" and there is such a large reduction in the sample number.
 But if you think about it a bit longer, or if you try to simulate this, then you might begin to wonder where exactly that reduction comes from.
-This wasn't obvious to me and I explore this question below.
+This wasn't obvious to me and is the topic of the remainder of this post.

 ## Simulations - Part 1 - Unpaired Testing ##

 A project I was working on required something a bit more complicated than what G\*Power provided, so I decided to run numerical simulations to calculate the required sample size.
 Numerical simulations are useful when it is difficult to work out the analytical solutions.
-I personally like simulations because they tend to be more intuitively obvious to me.
+I personally like simulations because they tend to make more sense to me than an equation that is just handed down.

 Before getting started on the complicated analysis, I wanted to practice by making sure I could replicate some simple examples.
 In this case, I was going to replicate the G\*Power results from above.